 Clicking an image will navigate to the next image in the gallery.

-Note: You can set the gallery to navigate through images automatically by checking Gallery Auto-Play in the Gallery Styles section of the Style Editor.
+Note: You can set the gallery to navigate through images automatically by checking Gallery Auto-Play in the Gallery Styles section of Site Styles.
 Images will automatically transition every five seconds.

 Note: Image Titles and Descriptions don't display in Frontrow.